 A Brief History of Wilderness & Park Advocacy

 Since 1957, NCCC’s top priority has been has been to protect public lands in the North Cascades by establishing the North Cascades National Park and adjacent Wilderness Areas.
 Thanks in large part to NCCC’s unremitting efforts over half a century, the map of the North Cascades looks far different now than it did in 1957 at NCCC’s founding, with vastly more areas protected by federal law.

 Conservation efforts shifted to different arenas after 1984, but the 21st century has seen renewed efforts to create Wilderness areas in Washington State.
 NCCC was a leader in the effort to designate the Wild Sky Wilderness northeast of Seattle, culminating in the passage of the Wild Sky bill in May 2008.
-The Wild Sky bill, sponsored by Senator Patty Murray and Congressman Rick Larsen (2nd Congressional District .before district lines were re-drawn in 2012, this area and indeed all of the North Cascades west of the crest are now in the 1st Congressional District) designated about 106,000 acres of land as Wilderness in the North Fork Skykomish and Beckler watersheds north of Highway 2, in the Stevens Pass area.
+The Wild Sky bill, sponsored by Senator Patty Murray and Congressman Rick Larsen (2nd Congressional District before district lines were re-drawn in 2012) designated about 106,000 acres of land as Wilderness in the North Fork Skykomish and Beckler watersheds north of Highway 2, in the Stevens Pass area.

 Wilderness Advocacy Today

 The wild and beautiful landscapes of the North Cascades National Park and adjacent Wilderness Areas are now taken for granted by Washington State residents and visitors from around the world.
 However, ecologically important, biologically diverse lowland forests and wildlife habitats remain outside the Park and Wilderness boundaries.
 NCCC and other conservation groups recognize the importance of these lowland forests for watershed protection and the survival of many North Cascades species.
 Much work remains to be done to expand Wilderness in the North Cascades.